antarestrader/Updater/README.markdown

 All members of the array must be marshalable.

 **options**: a hash of extra information, details can be found in the Options section.

-Please see the rdoc entry for `Updater::Update#at` for more details